discodavey/elife-vendor-workflow-config/elife_produciton_workflow_proposal_june_2015.md

 ####Turnaround time:
 Authors are given 2 days to complete this process, however, they often take longer.
 We'd like automatic chasing mechanisms to be inplemented.
-Details of which **TBC**
+Details of which **Built into system - need to send EP the details - ie times and who and email text**

 ####Volume:
 All content will go through this process.